aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 ## Beginner issues

 Want to help build Aletheia but unsure where to start?
+Good beginner issues are flagged in the repositories through the label Good beginner issue.

 Have a look at these beginner issues:

 **Coming soon**